Long-term severe disability is one of the health risks that may befall a person. Usually, this is most likely to occur when a person is older.

 - Existing cohorts should be encouraged to join the scheme and made optional to them

-- Lifetime payouts (versus the 5-6 years currently) should be provided for as long as the claimants remains alive
+- Lifetime payouts (versus the 5-6 years currently) should be provided for as long as the claimants remain alive

 - Increase the payout from S$400/month to S$600/month

-- The payouts for future cohorts should increase over time, as long as the policy holder have not started taking payouts
+- The payouts for future cohorts should increase over time, as long as the policyholder has not started taking payouts

 - Premium payment needs to be spread out over a longer duration (30 to 67 years old) to be sustainable

-- Government should allow Medisave to continue to pay for the premiums
+- The government should allow Medisave to continue to pay for the premiums

-- Government should administer the scheme rather than private insurers (currently for ElderShield)
+- The government should administer the scheme rather than private insurers (currently for ElderShield)